-Desperate for a haircut and looking to change up my style, I decided it was time to try a new stylist.
-Not that I was “breaking up” with mine, but I just needed something fresh and different.
-So, I booked an appointment with celebrity hairstylist Anh Co Tran (a favorite of Amy Poehler, Liv Tyler and Chloe Grace Moretz) and pretty much left my hair in his expert hands.
+Desperate for a haircut and looking to change up my look, I decided it was time to try a new stylist — not that I was “breaking up” with mine, but I just needed something fresh and different.
+So, I booked an appointment with celebrity hairstylist Anh Co Tran, who has worked with Gwyneth Paltrow, Jessica Chastain and Shannen Doherty, and pretty much left my hair in his expert hands.

 As soon as I sat down in the chair, my hair was brushed out, then washed and blown out straight.
 And then the scissors came out.
 Right before the sheers met my strands, I sat up and asked, “You’re going to cut my hair dry?
 Really?”
 I was quickly answered with a definite, “Yes.”

 “Because when your hair is dry, you can better see each individual strand and how the hair moves,” said Tran.
 Well, that kind of made sense.
 “When hair is wet, it’s too condensed because the weight of the water pulls the hair down.”
 Apparently, this flattens out any curls or waves and minimizes any thickness.

 There’s a recent movement to cut dry hair and it’s now something women ask for specifically.

 “I’ve been cutting hair this way for about 10 years, but it’s gaining popularity now,” said Tran.

 While the traditional cut isn’t exactly phased out at the moment, cutting hair dry as opposed to wet, like most of us have experienced our entire lives, is definitely the hot trend.

 “When hair is dry, we can really assess what’s going on — how damaged it is, how dense it is, how much volume and texture is necessary and where any layers should be placed,” Tran explained.
 “I’m able to see any cowlicks my clients have as well as the natural fall and movement of the hair.
 Dry-cutting is much more visual and I’m able to customize each haircut for my clients’ needs.”